myerspat/pyMAISE/docs/source/user_guide.rst

 Hyper-parameter Tuning
 ----------------------

 With all the models of interest initialized in ``tuning``, we can begin hyper-parameter tuning. pyMAISE supports three types of search methods: grid, random, or Bayesian search.
+Each of the search functions require the definition of parameter search spaces in dictionaries for each model type.
+The function then pulls the parameter space for each model and passes it to the search function.

 Grid Search
 ^^^^^^^^^^^